castleXM/xm-labs-Lightstep-integration/README.md

 By default, this integration will create an xMatters Alert with basic property values from Lightstep.
 You can customize this integration to include more properties and also add additional Flow Steps to post to chat ops tools, create tickets or anything else you can dream of.

-**Note:**:If you customize the flow, just make sure that you do not remove the **xMatters Create Event (Lightstep Alert)** Step.
+**Note**:If you customize the flow, just make sure that you do not remove the **xMatters Create Event (Lightstep Alert)** Step.
 This step creates the actual xMatters alert.
 This step can come right after Create Lightstep Alert Step or after other steps that you add to the canvas, it's up to you.

 _Here is an example of a possible Flow:_
 <kbd>